veres-one/docs.veres.one/docs/agreements/software.md

 The Veres One Project is aware that the proliferation of open source licenses is a problem and that the license below exacerbates that problem.
-At the same time, we know of no widely used "Ethical Open Source" license and are therefore making an initial attempt at one below.
+At the same time, we know of no widely used "Open" license and are therefore making an initial attempt at one below.
 We will be working with open source advocates and lawyers to generalize the license below over the coming years.

 -------------------

-# Veres One Ethical Open Source Software License
+# Veres One Open Software License

 Version 1, 01 January 2018